bsileo/SmartThings_Pentair/README.md

 # SmartThings_Pentair
-Smarthings UI for use with Pentair Pool Controller
+Smarthings UI for use with the nodjs-PoolController

 # License

 SmartThings_Pentair.
 An application to control pool equipment from within Smartthings.
-Copyright (C) 2016, 2017.
-Brad Sileo, bsileo.  brad@sileo.name
+Copyright (C) 2017-2018  Brad Sileo / bsileo / brad@sileo.name

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as